Cerenia/cerenia.github.io/README.md

 The source code for the modified Android application is [here](https://github.com/Cerenia/Signal-Android/tree/trusted-introductions).
 A good starting point for getting acquainted with the modifications is to start looking at the files in this [folder](https://github.com/Cerenia/Signal-Android/tree/trusted-introductions/app/src/main/java/org/thoughtcrime/securesms/trustedIntroductions).

 #### **Telemetry Server**

+(This is meant for the future Android study, there will never be any telemetry in the APK outside of this timeperiod)

+When you install the modified Signal application you will be prompted to register with the telemetry server by providing a random word or string (salt).
+This value will be concatenated to your Signal user ID and hashed.
+The hash will be the pseudonym used to reidentify the same users without allowing the researchers to deanonymize the users.
+The pseudonym, and the salt will be listed in the applications help page, where you can also find the current version.
+If you ever opt to terminate your involvement with the study, you may request the deletion of your data using this [form](/pages/study/delete_data_form.html).

+Rest still TODO:
 WIP

 ### **Newest APK download & Change Log**